tannerhelland/PhotoDemon/README.txt

 PhotoDemon is released under a BSD license.
 You may read more about this license at the following location: http://creativecommons.org/licenses/BSD/.
 A full copy of this license is included at the bottom of this section.

-Parts of this source code were written by third-parties and may be subject to additional licenses.
+Sections of this source code were written by third-parties and may be subject to additional licenses.
 Documentation within a specific source code file supercedes the BSD license governing this project as a whole.

 Questions regarding licensing should be directed to: www.tannerhelland.com/contact